 After winning the trophy, the United States embarked on what would become the longest winning streak in the history of sport, a 132-year stretch of domination.
 The Cup has only been won by four nations in its history: USA, Australia, New Zealand and Switzerland.
 A British entry has never won the America’s Cup.

 INEOS TEAM UK is based in Old Portsmouth and led and backed by INEOS Founder and Chairman, Jim Ratcliffe.
 Sir Ben Ainslie, a previous America’s Cup winner (AC34) and the most successful Olympic sailor of all time is Team Principal and Skipper and four times America’s Cup winner, Grant Simmer is team CEO.
 Combined, the team has 16 Cup wins and eight Olympic medals.

 The 36th edition of the Cup (AC36) takes place in Auckland in 2021.
 The Cup is ultimately a design and technology race and INEOS TEAM UK will use the best of British innovation to design and build two ‘AC75’ boats; 75 foot foiling mono-hulls.

 Each competing team races under a challenging Yacht Club and INEOS TEAM UK will race for Royal Yacht Squadron Racing.
 Founded in 1815, the Royal Yacht Squadron – based in Cowes on the Isle of Wight - is regarded as one of the most prestigious yacht clubs in the world.

-The team is committed to supporting the next generation through the INEOS Rebels programme, which provides a structured pathway for young sailors aged 19-24 into the America’s Cup.
-The INEOS Rebels youth squad receive mentoring and support from the senior sailors and are currently racing on the global Extreme Sailing Series circuit.
+The team is committed to supporting the next generation through the INEOS Rebels UK programme, which provides a structured pathway for young sailors aged 19-24 into the America’s Cup.
+The INEOS Rebels UK youth squad receive mentoring and support from the senior sailors and are currently racing on the global Extreme Sailing Series circuit.